lucasvanmol/algodot/README.md

 ## Dependencies

-Linux and Android builds come with prebuilt dependencies for openssl libssl.so and libcrypto.so.
+Linux, windows and Android versions of Algodot come with prebuilt dependencies for openssl libssl.so and libcrypto.so.
 These are needed for Algodot to commmunicate with the Algorand Blockchain.
-If compiling for macOS architecture, be sure to have openssl preinstalled in your computer or supply them as dependencies in algodot's gdnlib.tres file.
+If compiling for macOS & iOS architecture, be sure to have openssl preinstalled in your computer or supply them as dependencies in algodot's gdnlib.tres file.